 You can also use HTML variables to override some of the above-mentioned features for individual transactions.
 Using HTML variables to override PayPal account profile features is discussed in each of the following sections.

-Auto returning the buyer to your website
+Auto return the buyer to your website

 With Auto return for PayPal payments, buyers are not required to click a button to return to your website after they complete their payments with PayPal.
 Auto Return applies to all PayPal Payments Standards payment buttons, including Buy Now, Shopping Cart, Subscription, Gift Certificate, and Donate buttons.